In this section, we’ll discuss how to solve the following errors while using Laravel:

 Example 1

-Its simple you forgot to give database name, username and password.
+It’s simple—you forgot to provide the database name, username, and password.

 DB_CONNECTION=mysql